manutorrente/SearchMELI/README.md

 # Updates-------------------------------------------------------------------------------------------------------------------------------

-(5/5/20): 1.1 Changed variable names and comments for readability
+(5/5/20)1.1: Changed variable names and comments for readability (6/5/29)1.2: Fixed an error with smtplib encoding by changing some strings to f strings